spacetelescope/jwst/docs/jwst/user_documentation/logging.rst

 by default: no log messages will display when the ``run`` method is called unless the log is directly configured.

-To configure loggers for the ``run`` method, the above example for configuring stpipe loggers with the logging module will work exactly as it does for the ``call`` method.
+To configure loggers for the ``run`` method, the above example for configuring the root logger with the logging module will work exactly as it does for the ``call`` method.

 For a minimum configuration that replicates the messages produced by the ``call`` method,